scopatz/xo/readme.rst

     optional arguments:
       -h, --help  show this help message and exit

+Someone else made a `video tutorial <http://youtu.be/bPq8fncImtQ>`_ and posted it on YouTube within an hour of the 0.1 release.

 get xo
 ------
 Install from the cheeese shop with ``pip`` or ``easy_install``: